Fear the FAQ 2011-12

 *Players are no longer playing

 **We boo Campbell not because he left the Sharks, but because he took the series-ending penalty against Dallas and lied about why he left (he said it was to be closer to his family, but his paycheck says otherwise).
-The practice of booing him has all but died out at this point.

 Frequently Taunted Goalies